Code-Institute-Submissions/how-do-you-do/FUTURE_FEATURES.md

 3. Once the session is confirmed as completed by both parties, we will consider session as completed.

-4. Once a week or once a month, a cron job would run and collected all data about teachers and their completed sessions, and would transfer the funds to their accounts using Stripe.
+4. Once a week or once a month, a cron job would run and collect all data about teachers and their completed sessions, and would transfer the funds to their accounts using Stripe.

 5. Or something better...